Discover why Walsall became the British leather goods capital in this fascinating working museum, housed in a restored leather factory.

 Walsall is still home to over forty leather companies between them making an astonishing variety of items which are exported to most parts of the world.

-Attractions and facilities - free admission
+Attractions and facilities

 - Guided tours available